CodeDude19/D-CoderS_Hackathon_Template/README.md

 ## Team Number - 44
 ## Team Name - stillVariables
 ## Project Name - Events Info Page
-The participants are required to fork this repository and create a public Github repository under their own username (Single repository per team).
-The following created sections in this README.md need to be duly filled, highlighting the denoted points for the solution/implementation.
-Please feel free to create further sub-sections in this markdown, the idea is to understand the gist of the components in a singular document.

 ### Project Overview
 ----------------------------------